localvoid/ivi/packages/ivi/README.md

 When marking algorithm reaches root node, it invokes `OnRootInvalidate()` hook that can be used to implement a [custom scheduler](#custom-scheduler).

 When scheduler decides to update a root node with a dirty subtree, it starts a dirty checking algorithm.
-This algorithm iterates through nodes that has a dirty subtree flag until it reaches a dirty component and updates a dirty component.
+This algorithm goes top-down visiting all nodes with a dirty subtree flag until it reaches a dirty component and updates it.

 #### Right-to-Left Updates